mazeframework/maze/README.md

 # Work In Progress

 This is very much a work in progress, especially documentation.
 Most Amber documentation will still apply.
-Links may not work yet until all elements are imported from Amber

-Maze has a number of fundamental differences from Amber which meant creating a new framework was a better option than trying to modify Amber whilst retaining Amber's core principles.
-Maze can also provide an agile testing ground for new features that may or not be integrated into the Amber project at a later date.
+Links may not work yet until all elements are imported from Amber.
+Maze is primarily meant to be an agile testing ground for new features that may or not be integrated into the Amber project at a later date.
+Amber has an existing user community so care needs to be taken to ensure things do not break for existing users.

 The most important difference between Amber and Maze is a modular code layout as default rather than the code layout developers coming from Rails will be familiar with.
 With Amber, anyone coming from a Rails background will feel right at home as the default Amber application layout has many similarities with Rails, e.g. Model, Views and Controllers are contained in app/models, app/views and app/controllers directories respectively.
 If what you are looking for is a Rails like experience then you may be better off heading over to [Amber](https://amberframework.org).